clarakosi/FlaskBM/README.md

 Run:

     $ ./test.sh

 ### Test a specific server
 To start the gunicorn server in the NoFramework folder simply run:

     $ cd NoFramework
     $ make gunicorn
-    $ make test
+    $ make test connection=500 result=SERVER500.txt

-The results will be in the `results.txt` file.
+The results will be in `results/` folder. `connection` and `result` defaults to 500 and results.txt, respectively.

 *Other wsgi server options are: meinheld, uwsgi, and cherrypy*